stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 }
 ```

 This looks pretty similar to how we had it with function declarations.
-That’s the point!
+That's the point!

 What if we take it one step further and use our new adding prowess to the elements of an array?